-Swiss Water is the parent company of three wholly-owned subsidiaries: Seaforth Supply Chain Solutions Inc. ("Seaforth") which was incorporated under the Canada Business Corporations Act; Swiss Water Decaffeinated Coffee Company USA, Inc. ("SWUS") which was incorporated under the laws of the State of Washington; and Swiss Water Decaffeinated Coffee Europe SARL ("SWEU") which was incorporated under the laws of France.
-Swiss Water and Seaforth businesses operate in the cities of Burnaby and Delta, British Columbia, Canada; SWUS operates in Seattle, Washington, USA; and SWEU operates in Bordeaux, France.
+Swiss Water is the parent company of three wholly-owned subsidiaries: Seaforth Supply Chain Solutions Inc. ("Seaforth") established under the Canada Business Corporations Act; Swiss Water Decaffeinated Coffee Company USA, Inc. ("SWUS"), incorporated under the laws of the State of Washington; and Swiss Water Decaffeinated Coffee Europe SARL ("SWEU") which was incorporated under the laws of France.
+The operations of Swiss Water and Seaforth are based in the city of Delta, British Columbia, Canada.
+SWUS conducts its activities in the USA, while SWEU operates in Bordeaux, France.